Case Studies: FUTURE OF HR

 A new layer of leadership stepped into ownership roles and mission-based teaming became HR’s default way of organizing around enterprise-wide priorities.
 The HR function has a reusable playbook for cross-functional initiatives and a culture more willing to organize around customer needs and ask questions like, “What does it look like to be builders of products and services for the business?
 What skills are needed to tackle this challenge?
 Org chart aside, how do we build the best team to solve it?”

-That’s the key thing we transferred: Not simply strategy or practices, but a deep sense of confidence in their new capabilities.
+That’s the key thing we transferred: Not just strategy or practices, but confidence in their new capabilities.